Keertijanm/resultmanagmentsystem/README.md

 # resultmanagmentsystem
-Task-5 Result Management system (Let'sGrowMore)
+Task-5 Result Management system
-This project  created with [ reactJs ](https://studenternollmentform.vercel.app/).
+This project  created with [ reactJs,Nodejs,MongoDB]

 ## My Task  was Create an web Applicatio USING Reactjs, MongoDB,ExpressJs, Ejs.
-####The software exhibits some effortlessness in solving, adjusting, and eradicating traditional result and examination management problems with an automation system.
+The software exhibits some effortlessness in solving, adjusting, and eradicating traditional result and examination management problems with an automation system.
 One of the principal purposes of the system is to give the test results to the students in as fundamental and exact a way as possible.
 The administrator, teacher, professors, and staff can likewise modify and assess marks for the students whenever needed.

 ## OUTPUT